 If kept tightly sealed and stored in cool temperatures and out of direct sunlight, Vaseline can last a decade or more.

 Top 10 Survival Uses for Vaseline

 Your tub of Vaseline has been languishing in the bottom of your bug-out bag since 2010.
-It’s only once you finally bug out in 2022 that you rediscover its existence.
+Only once you finally bug out in 2022 do you rediscover its existence.
 It smells and looks fine, so now it’s time to put it to good use by capitalizing on its top 10 survival uses:

 - Start a fire with a Vaseline-coated cotton ball

 - Smear it on your bushcraft tools to prevent rust